 Today, exactly 10 years ago, I landed in Hamburg ready to start my German adventure.
-I was following a dream of studying abroad and, if I’m being completely honest, also chasing the ghost of a boy I fancied myself to be in love with.
+I was following a dream of studying abroad and chasing the ghost of a boy I fancied myself to be in love with.

 I moved into a shared flat in downtown Bremen and dived into international student life.
 By the end of the week I had made good friends, by the end of the month I had landed a student job.
 We partied hard, studied even harder, and travelled wherever the cheapest Ryanair flights would take us.